sfg-taxonpages/aphid/pages/about.md

 # See project.yml for variables.
 ---
 # About
-_{tag line- e.g. "Building community around and gathering knowledge about the world’s stoneflies"}_
+_Building community around and gathering knowledge about the world’s plant lice_

 ## Overview
 The _{{ app:project_name }}_ file offers a community-curated collection of richly-cited and annotated information on the taxonomy of Earth’s {{app:focal_taxon_common_name}}.
 Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
 See [Contribute](#contribute-or-get-help) for how you can participate.
 This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).
 For more on how this site is built please see the [Software](#software) section.